 The Integrity Committee (IC) of the Council of the Inspectors General on Integrity and Efficiency (CIGIE) is charged by statute to review and investigate allegations of misconduct made against an Inspector General (IG) or a designated official within an Office of Inspector General.
 Pursuant to section 11(d)(8)(A) of the Inspector General Act of 1978, as amended (IG Act), the IC hereby forwards the report of our findings and our recommendation regarding Inspector General Carl Hoecker of the U.S. Securities and Exchange Commission (SEC).
+After thoroughly reviewing the report of investigation (ROI) and accompanying exhibits, the IC adopted the findings of fact in the ROI and concluded IG Hoecker abused his authority in the exercise of his official duties and engaged in conduct that undermines the independence and integrity reasonably expected of an IG, including a lack of candor.
+Accordingly, the IC 10/18/2019 Page 2 recommends the SEC Chairperson consider appropriate disciplinary action for this serious misconduct, including removal.

-The IC also provided the attached report with our recommendation to the CIGIE Executive Chairperson, the SEC Chairperson, IG Hoecker, and the Congressional committees of jurisdiction, as required by section 11(d)(8)(A) of the IG Act.
+The IC provided the attached report with our recommendation to the CIGIE Executive Chairperson, the CIGIE Chairperson, the SEC Chairperson, and IG Hoecker, as required by section 11(d)(8)(A) of the IG Act.
 Sincerely,